-Pescatore University is Now Under Construction
+Pescatore University Mobile Lab is Now Finished

 A major objective, not stated in Part 1, is to have this RV not look like an RV.
 (A RV is proper grammar, but that sounds awkward.
 I am going with an RV on purpose.)